0xChijioke/SideKick/README.md

 # Elevator pitch

-This is an adventure game set in a sci-fi world inspired by the rapid developments and growth in Blockchain and Artificial intelligence technologies.
+We are developing an adventure game set in a sci-fi world inspired by the rapid developments and growth in Blockchain and Artificial intelligence technologies.
 Its gameplay is strongly story-driven and based on a fictional world.

 # Concept